 Noncitizen nationals are persons born in American Samoa, certain former citizens of the former Trust Territory of the Pacific Islands and certain children of noncitizen nationals born abroad.
 More information on U.S. noncitizen nationals is found at www.travel.state.gov.

 No. Though the visa and passport are somewhat similar in appearance, the visa document has “VISA” printed on the top left corner and is not on the List of Acceptable Documents.
 Please note the differences and ensure that a visa is not submitted in place of a passport.

 When can an employee present a receipt for documents in lieu of an actual document from the List of Acceptable Documents?

-The "receipt rule” covers situations in which an employee is authorized to work at the time of initial hire or reverification, but he or she is not in possession of a document listed on the List of Acceptable Documents accompanying Form I-9.
+The "receipt rule” covers situations in which employees are authorized to work at the time of initial hire or reverification, but they are not in possession of a document listed on the List of Acceptable Documents accompanying Form I-9.
 Receipts showing that a person applied for an initial grant of an employment authorization document (EAD) or for renewal of an EAD is not acceptable.

 An individual may present a receipt in lieu of a document listed on Form I-9 to complete Section 2 or Section 3 of Form I-9.
 The receipt is valid for a temporary period.
 There are three different scenarios where receipts qualify under the rule: